 Upon initial recognition, available-for-sale securities are measured at fair value.
 Unrealised gains and losses are recognised directly in equity in the "Revaluation reserves on securities available for sale including deferred tax".
 When the financial asset is sold, the cumulative gain or loss previously recognised in equity is recognised in the Income Statement in "Trading profit".
 Where the Bank holds more than one investment in the same financial asset, they are deemed to be disposed of on an average price basis.
 Interest earned while holding available-for-sale financial investments is reported using the effective interest rate as interest income in the Income Statement in "Interest income and similar income".
 Dividends earned while holding financial investments are recognised in the Income Statement as "Trading profit", when the right of the payment has been established.
-The losses arising from impairment of such investments are recognised in the Income Statement in "Additions to impairment losses and write-off of receivables", and removed from the equity in the "Revaluation reserves on securities available for sale including deferred tax".
+Losses arising from the impairment of such investments are recognised in the Income Statement in "Provisions for securities", and removed from the equity in the "Revaluation reserves on securities available for sale including deferred tax".